 As a final element of the foot massage treatment, clients also receive neck, shoulder, arm, and handwork.
 The client then sits on the stool with their foot resting on the floor while the therapist stands up.

-Although these are two different systems, they are both members of the same bodywork family.
+Although these are two different systems, they are members of the same bodywork family.
 Most foot massage practitioners are also educated in Thai massage, and the two systems overlap in specific ways.
-For example, therapists will frequently add foot stretches to a reflexology treatment.
+For example, therapists frequently add foot stretches to a reflexology treatment.

 Which is Better—Thai Reflexology with and without Wooden Sticks